-Day 1 of Sri Lanka 3 days tour
+Day 1 of Grand Sri Lanka cultural tour

-Day 2 of Sri Lanka 3 days tour
+Day 2 of the grand Sri Lanka cultural tour

 On the next day of the tour, you will be visiting the Sigiriya rock fortress in the morning and visit Polonnaruwa ancient city in the afternoon, later in the day optional jeep safari at Minneriya national park, All major attractions that you visit today are located near the hotel and it takes 30 minutes maximum, to reach any of the places (Sigiriya rock, Dambulla golden cave temple, Minneriya national park) from the hotel.
 Overnight stay in Sigiriya.

-The last day of the tour proceeds to Kandy after breakfast, and en route visiting the temple of the tooth relic and Pinnawala elephant orphanage.
+On the last day of the tour proceeds to Kandy after breakfast and en route visits the temple of the tooth relic and Pinnawala elephant orphanage.
 The distance from Sigiriya to Kandy is 90 km and it takes 1 hour and 30 minutes to reach Kandy.
-Afterwards, the drive to Pinnawala elephant orphanage, which is located on the way to Colombo from Kandy, however, there is a small detour that lasts about 15 minutes as the orphanage is located away from the main road.
-After visiting the Pinnawala orphanage leave for Colombo and you will reach the city in 3 hours’ time.
+Afterwards, the drive to Pinnawala elephant orphanage, which is located on the way to Colombo from Kandy, is short; however, there is a small detour that lasts about 15 minutes as the orphanage is located away from the main road.
+After visiting the Pinnawala orphanage, leave for Colombo, and you will reach the city in 3 hours’ time.

 Start and end in Colombo!
 However, the pick-up location and endpoint can be varied depending on the client’s requirements.
-Please write to us if you need to change the pick-up and drop-off location.
-During these 3 days in Sri Lanka tour you can visit 3 major tourist host spots namely Kandy tooth relic temple, Dambulla golden cave temple, Sigiriya rock fortress, Pinnawala elephant orphanage, Tea Gardens, and Kandyan cultural show.
-The package includes accommodation, daily breakfast and dinner, transport and more.
+Please write to us if you need to change the pick-up and drop-off locations.
+During these 3 days in the Sri Lanka tour, you can visit 3 major tourist attractions, namely the Kandy tooth relic temple, Dambulla golden cave temple, Sigiriya rock fortress, Pinnawala elephant orphanage, Tea Gardens, and Kandyan cultural show.
+The package includes accommodation, daily breakfast and dinner, transport, and more.

-What are the places included in Sri Lanka mini-cultural tour?
+What are the places included in the Sri Lanka mini-cultural tour?

 - Sigiriya rock fortress